 1. We will make the information about our graduate courses more available to our students (e.g., post them on the department website)

-2. We have changed the evaluation procedure for the scholarly paper (formerly "publishable" paper) requirement for PhD students in Korean Linguistics.
+2. We have changed some of the procedures for the qualifying examination requirement for PhD students in Korean Linguistics.

 This can include insights about assessment procedures, teaching and learning, program aspects and so on.

 We will develop strategies for improving the response rate of the exit survey.

 14) If the program did not engage in assessment activities, please explain.